 Malaysian SMEs can be grouped into Small or Medium enterprises.
 These groupings are decided based on either the numbers of people a business employs or on the total sales or revenue generated by a business in a year as you can refer the table above provided by SME Corp Malaysia.

-Featured in SME Annual report 2014-15, Lunatots is one of the great SME success sorry to be told, having both online and physical presence.
+Featured in SME Annual report 2014-15, Lunatots is one of the greatest SME success stories to be told, having both online and physical presence.
 Founded in 2007 and with nine retail outlets in Malaysia currently, Lunatots Online Store and Lunatots Retail Outlets provides reliable breastpump, breastfeeding accessories and Lunatots cloth diaper products.